mike-hewitson/katas/README.md

 katas
 =====

-Various katas in different languagse
+Various katas in different languages

 Initially lots of practise in SML